Palace Theatre (New York City): Nederlander conversion

-1980s renovation to 2010s
+1980s renovation to mid-2010s

 Developer Larry Silverstein had planned to build a skyscraper on the Palace Theater's site since the mid-1980s.
 Such a development was contingent on his ability to acquire a Bowery Savings Bank branch at the corner of 47th Street and Seventh Avenue, surrounded by the original Palace Theatre building.
 Even after acquiring that site, he had to wait until after the New York City Landmarks Preservation Commission (LPC) reviewed the theater for city-landmark status in 1987.
 If the landmark status was approved, Silverstein would have to build around the theater.
 This was part of the LPC's wide-ranging effort in 1987 to grant landmark status to Broadway theaters.
 Ultimately, only the interior was designated as a landmark; a similar status for the exterior was denied.
+The LPC wrote that the Palace Theatre would be "virtually uncontested" as the most famous Broadway theaters.
 In late 1987, the theater closed after the last performance of La Cage aux Folles.

 The New York City Board of Estimate ratified the landmark designation in March 1988.
 The Nederlanders, the Shuberts, and Jujamcyn collectively sued the LPC in June 1988 to overturn the landmark designations of 22 theaters, including the Palace, on the merit that the designations severely limited the extent to which the theaters could be modified.
 The lawsuit was escalated to the New York Supreme Court and the Supreme Court of the United States, but these designations were ultimately upheld in 1992.
 Meanwhile, the office wing was demolished (except for the lobby), as were two stories above the auditorium and two ancillary structures.
 Silverstein developed a 43-story Embassy Suites hotel on the site.
 The theater received a $1.5 million renovation as part of the $150 million hotel project.
 The hotel was completed in September 1990.